 Our Commitment to JEDI

 Justice, equity, diversity, and inclusion (JEDI) is an integral part of Big Brothers Big Sisters Twin Cities’ (BBBSTC) mission and values.
-We recognize, affirm, and celebrate the diverse backgrounds, lives, and experiences of all our stakeholders, including youth, families, donors, volunteers, and staff.
+We recognize, affirm, and celebrate the diverse backgrounds, lives, and experiences of all our stakeholders, including youth, families, donors, volunteers, staff, vendors, and teaching artists.
 We affirm that every person (regardless of ability, age, cultural background, ethnicity, faith, gender, gender identity, gender expression, ideology, income, national origin, race or sexual orientation, marital or veteran status) has the opportunity to reach their full potential.
 We strive to ensure that all voices and perspectives are heard and honored.

 We welcome all youth, including those in the LGBTQIA+ community, and do not discriminate based on race, color, religion, sex, gender, sexual orientation, gender identity or expression, or ability.
 We strive to create and cultivate a safe environment where all individuals feel respected, belonged, and valued.